-Woods Bagot, as part of a team of experts led by The Municipal Art Society of New York and Regional Plan Association, conducted an analysis and design study to reimagine the future relationship between Penn Station, Madison Square Garden and the larger West Midtown area.
-Woods Bagot’s proposal uses strategic interventions to keep an enhanced and expanded Madison Square Garden in its current location while re-establishing Penn Station as a world-class transit center and introducing stronger street level connections.
+As part of a team of experts led by The Municipal Art Society of New York and Regional Plan Association, the firm conducted an analysis and design study to reimagine the future relationship between Penn Station, Madison Square Garden and the larger West Midtown area.
+The proposal uses strategic interventions to keep an enhanced and expanded Madison Square Garden in its current location while re-establishing Penn Station as a world-class transit center and introducing stronger street level connections.

 Ultimately, the proposal illuminates the trade-offs of this cost-efficient approach that preserves the investments in the Garden and Penn Station.
 Though not a panacea, the strategy achieves many critical goals: endowing Penn Station with a fitting civic identity, significantly enhancing the passenger experience and remaking Madison Square Garden as a catalyzing centerpiece for a new district.